 On top of Ponce City Market is 9 Mile Station that is an amazing place filled with plants and open windows.
-You have to take an industrial style elevator up to the rooftop where the restaurant is located and surrounded by fair games and a slide!
+You have to take an industrial style elevator up to the rooftop where the restaurant is located and surrounded by fair games and a slide, and if you’re into games you can also visit wildcardcity to play online casino games as well!
 They even had an outdoor ice skating rink!
 We enjoyed brunch here and I had the best mimosa meets mojito cocktail.

 I stayed in an Airbnb located in Midtown, which is the perfect location for sightseeing since it is a short Uber ride to lots of popular places.
 We were 1 block away from the Starbucks Reserve, an elevated Starbucks serving more options you can’t find at normal locations.